allison602/hello-world/README.md

 Hello all,

 I am a data science student getting her feet wet in the Github world.
-Hoping to learn what this is all about.
+Excited to learn what this is all about.